User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: Decoupling approximations

 The monomer basis functions can be expressed relative to a rotating, body-fixed coordinate system, where now the projection quantum numbers $m$ (designated $K$ in this case) refer to projection on the interparticle axis rather than the space-fixed $Z$ axis.
 The resulting body-fixed basis set is related to the space-fixed set by a unitary transformation, but now the interaction matrix is diagonal in $K$.
 However, the operator $\hat{L}^2$ is non-diagonal in $K$.

 There are several different approximations that neglect the matrix elements of $\hat{L}^2$ which are off-diagonal in $K$.
-All these are implemented with $\var{IADD}=20$, with symmetry block \var{IBLOCK} (see below) being used for coupled equations with $K=\var{IBLOCK}-1$.
+All these are implemented with $\var{IADD}=20$, with symmetry block \var{IBLOCK} used for coupled equations with $K=\var{IBLOCK}-1$.
 Since $-K$ is equivalent to $+K$, only $K\ge0$ is implemented.

 The helicity decoupling approximation neglects matrix elements off-diagonal in $K$ but evaluates the diagonal matrix elements exactly as

 This is invoked with $\basisitem{IBOUND}=1$.
 In this approach $\var{JTOT}$ is interpreted as $J_{\rm tot}$, so $K\le J_{\rm tot}$ and only basis functions with $j\ge K$ are included in the basis set.